josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte-comparing-with-react-vue.md

 * While Svelte _does_ allow you to set required props, it doesn't have prop typing built-in, as Vue does.
 That's largely because Svelte is fully TypeScript compatible, however.
 The expectation seems to be: if you want prop typing, you can just go with TypeScript for that.

-## When wouldn't you choose Svelte?
+## What to know about Svelte

-I'll be honest: to me, the arguments against Svelte grow fewer and thinner all the time.
-But I'll mention the biggest ones here for the sake of perspective.
+I'll be honest: to me, any arguments against adopting Svelte grow fewer and thinner all the time.
+But I'll mention some things you should know and some of the arguments for and against Svelte here, just for perspective if nothing else.

 ### Debunking the "small community" argument